Fewbytes/rubber-docker/levels/09_memory_cgorup/README.md

 After setting the limits, run a container with the stress tool and observe what happens when your container goes over the allotted limit.

+## Bonus round
-Bonus: read about and use the following control files
+read about and use the following control files
 - `memory.oom_control`
 - `memory.swappiness`
 - `memory.kmem.limit_in_bytes`